runvnc/tersenet/README.md

 ### Application attachments

+Applications may be attached to pages.
+They appear on the Applications tab and are not loaded unless explicitly launched by the user.

 Attached applications are written in web assembly with some basic I/O abilities which include:

 * A [simple UI API](https://github.com/simple2d/simple2d)